military-strategies-and-tactics

 Fortified Supply Centers as Logistical Hubs

 While castles are often seen purely as defensive structures, the Templars designed them to function as logistical nodes.
-The massive fortress of Krak des Chevaliers (though held by the Hospitallers, the Templars had similar structures like Baghras) possessed multiple concentric walls, but inside it contained a bakery capable of producing thousands of loaves a day, a forge, a mill, and a deep-water reservoir.
-These castles became self-sustaining economic centers, often surrounded by villages whose taxes provided additional food.
-They allowed the Templars to control the countryside and dominate supply routes.
+The fortress of Baghras, near the Syrian Gates, not only guarded the approach to Antioch but also housed a bakery capable of producing thousands of loaves per day, a forge for weapons and horseshoes, and a deep-water reservoir.
+These castles became self-sustaining economic centers, often surrounded by villages whose taxes and produce provided additional food.
+By controlling these hubs, the Templars could dominate the countryside and deny supply routes to their enemies.
+For example, during the campaigns of Nur ad-Din and Saladin, Templar castles repeatedly disrupted the movement of Muslim armies, forcing them to detour or spend time and resources laying siege.

 Standardized Equipment and Repair Facilities